Honeywell 316: Hardware description

-The instruction set had 72 arithmetic, logic, I/O and flow-control instructions.
+The instruction set has 72 arithmetic, logic, I/O and flow-control instructions.

-Input/output instructions used the A register and separate input and output 16-bit buses.
-A 10-bit I/O control bus, consisting of 6 bits of device address information and 4 bits of function selection, was used.
-The basic processor had a single interrupt signal line, and an option provided up to 48 interrupts.
+Input/output instructions use the A register and separate input and output 16-bit buses.
+A 10-bit I/O control bus, consisting of 6 bits of device address information and 4 bits of function selection, is used.
+The basic processor has a single interrupt signal line, and an option provided up to 48 interrupts.

-In addition to a front-panel display of lights and toggle switches, the system supported different types of input/output devices.
-A Teletype Model 33 ASR teleprinter could be used as a console I/O device and (in the most basic systems) to load and store data to paper tape.
-Smaller systems typically used a high-speed paper-tape reader and punch for data storage.
+In addition to a front-panel display of lights and toggle switches, the system supports different types of input/output devices.
+A Teletype Model 33 ASR teleprinter can be used as a console I/O device and (in the most basic systems) to load and store data to paper tape.
+Smaller systems typically use a high-speed paper-tape reader and punch for data storage.
 The Honeywell family of peripherals included card readers and punches, line printers, magnetic tape, and both fixed-head and removable hard disk drives.

-A rack-mounted configuration weighed around 120 lb and used 475 watts of power.
+A rack-mounted configuration weighs around 120 lb and used 475 watts of power.
 Honeywell advertised the system as the first minicomputer selling for less than $10,000.

 The Honeywell 316 has the distinction of being the first computer displayed at a computer show with semiconductor RAM memory.
 In 1972, a Honeywell 316 was displayed with a semiconductor RAM memory board (they used core memory previously).
 It was never placed into production, as DTL was too power-hungry to survive much longer.
 Honeywell knew that the same technology that enabled the production of RAM spelled the end of DTL computers, and wanted to show that the company was cutting edge.